guyVicky/opengl-learn/README.md

 # opengl-learn

-Fun project to tinker around with my graphics card
+Fun project to tinker around

+Download and execute *a.exe* to run the program